Korex26/CollegeCodingProjectsESET269/README.md

+ABOUT
+- This repository contains an overview of my coding projects from my ESET269 coding focused class at Texas A&M.
+- Each folder contains a prompt file with all the project prompts and their respective file(s).

 CLASS BACKGROUND INFORMATION
 - ESET 269 Embedded Systems Development in C.
 - Credits 3.
 2 Lecture Hours.
 3 Lab Hours.